 *TfL Cycling Action Plan target http://content.tfl.gov.uk/cycling-action-plan.pdf

-Louise is Head of Behaviour Change at Sustrans London, leading a team of behaviour change officers working in schools, communities, London borough and workplaces across the capital.
+Louise is Head of Behaviour Change at Sustrans London, leading a team of behavior change officers working in schools, communities, London boroughs and workplaces across the capital.
 In 2018, she was a finalist in the Everywoman in Transport and Logistics Awards.
 Her passion is placing people at the heart of decisions around how we use public space and she has delivered award-winning community street design projects.
-She believes in creating spaces that work for everyone and combining community engagement, street design and behaviour change initiatives to achieve this.
+She believes in creating spaces that work for everyone and combining community engagement, street design and behavior change initiatives to achieve this.

 Find out more about our Campaign for Movement.